withwhitney/withwhitney/README.md

 ## Hi there 👋

+Welcome to my GitHub!
+I am Whitney, currently working as a civil engineer.
+However, I am enthusiastic to break into the tech industry, especially the field of data science!

+Here you will find some projects that I created using concepts that I learnt.
+Thank you very much for your time!
+##

 <!--
 **withwhitney/withwhitney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.